Glu Mobile (GLUU) Received its Third Buy in a Row

-After Roth Capital and SunTrust Robinson gave Glu Mobile (NASDAQ: GLUU) a Buy rating last month, the company received another Buy, this time from Wedbush.
-Analyst Michael Pachter maintained a Buy rating on Glu Mobile today and set a price target of $7.50.
-The company’s shares closed last Monday at $6.37.
+After KeyBanc and Wedbush gave Glu Mobile (NASDAQ: GLUU) a Buy rating last month, the company received another Buy, this time from Roth Capital.
+Analyst Darren Aftahi maintained a Buy rating on Glu Mobile yesterday and set a price target of $7.00.
+The company’s shares closed last Monday at $6.45.

-According to TipRanks.com, Pachter is a 3-star analyst with an average return of 1.7% and a 52.7% success rate.
-Pachter covers the Services sector, focusing on stocks such as National Cinemedia, Cinemark Holdings, and AMC Entertainment.
+According to TipRanks.com, Aftahi is a 5-star analyst with an average return of 12.0% and a 48.7% success rate.
+Aftahi covers the Technology sector, focusing on stocks such as Digital Turbine, The Meet Group, and Mitek Systems.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Glu Mobile with a $7.38 average price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Glu Mobile with a $7.50 average price target, implying a 18.5% upside from current levels.
+In a report issued on January 30, Wedbush also maintained a Buy rating on the stock with a $7.50 price target.

 See today’s analyst top recommended stocks >>